 YAMATO SHIRTS, POSTERS, MUGS, CAPS NOW AVAILABLE AT THE YAMATO ZAZZLE STORE:

-Finally, there are 3 indispensable books for any Yamato enthusiast:
+3 indispensable books for any Yamato enthusiast:

 Hello.
 I am a former US military officer with a life-long love of history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
 He was also a History professor before the war.